gvwilson/sensibleadventures/nardica/nardica.md

 when he wouldn't take a sermon and a blessing in trade for fixing their broken propeller.

-"The advice is free,"
+"Advice is always free here,"
-Little Mrs. Sandhu simpered,,
+Little Mrs. Sandhu simpered,
 wiping her hands on her apron.
 Big Mrs. Sandhu looked sidelong at Iffy and rolled her eyes.
-Iffy bit back a laugh---Little Mrs. Sandhu's flirting was as famous in Halley as her curries and her bargaining skills.
+Iffy bit back a laugh---Little Mrs. Sandhu's flirting was as famous in Halley as her curries and her hard bargaining.

 "Excellent,"
 the square man said.